 When a customer severs all contact with you—disconnected phone, no forwarding address—collection agencies have resources to help track them down.
 That’s where skiptracing comes in.
 Agencies have access to credit reporting tools, public records databases, and more to search for your lost customer and find updated contact information, so you come closer to a resolution.

 Collection agencies have time to call.
 You don’t.

-It’s one thing to recommend consistent followup with late accounts.
-When the late accounts get later — 60 days, 90 days, 120 days — it’s critical to increase the frequency of contact, or you will lose your chance to recover the money.
+It’s one thing to recommend consistent follow-up with late accounts.
+When the late accounts get later—60 days, 90 days, 120 days—it’s critical to increase the frequency of contact, or you will lose your chance to recover the money.
 As a small business owner, you don’t have time or staff for that.
 Turn over these accounts to a reputable agency, and you’ll know the efforts to collect will happen on time, on schedule, consistently.
-It’s what we do every day.
+It’s what IC System does every day.

 It adds a sense of urgency

 For most people, getting a collection letter or phone call is a huge wake-up call.
 Additionally, hearing from a collection partner also demonstrates that you are serious about recovering the balance.
 Bottom line, it’s a powerful motivator at this stage, and as a result, many clients see a big surge in payment.